 - have been eligible for Social Security disability benefits for 24 months

-- have a chronic illness such as Lou Gehrig’s Disease (ALS), end-stage kidney disease (ESRD), cardiovascular disease, or cancer
+- have a chronic illness such as amyotrophic lateral sclerosis (ALS) or end stage kidney disease (ESRD)

 You’re also eligible to receive premium-free Part A coverage if you meet one of the following requirements: